material-components/material-components-ios/components/AppBar/docs/typical-use-container.md

 controller as a sibling to an `MDCAppBarViewController`.

 **Note:** the trade off to using this API is that it will affect your view controller hierarchy.
-If the makes any assumptions about its parent view controller or its navigationController properties then these assumptions may break once the view controller is wrapped.
+If the view controller makes any assumptions about its parent view controller or its navigationController properties then these assumptions may break once the view controller is wrapped.

 You'll typically push the container view controller onto a navigation controller, in which case you will also hide the navigation controller's navigation bar using UINavigationController's